nre-learning/nrelabs-curriculum/lessons/lesson-25/stage1/guide.md

 #### Config the Junos device for JET
 First of all, to run an off-box JET application, we need to enable the request-response configuration on the Junos OS device.

 The gRPC can be run in clear-text mode _(insecure! that's why it is hidden and for lab test only!)_ or SSL encrypted mode for enhanced security.
-For simpilicity we'll go with clear-text in the lab.
+For simplicity we'll go with clear-text in the lab.
 More information about gRPC over SSL can be found <a href="https://www.juniper.net/documentation/en_US/jet18.4/topics/topic-map/jet-off-box-apps.html" target="_blank">here</a>.

 Apply below configuration to enable notification and gRPC request-response service on vQFX.